Sashkow/NK_AutomataCellModeling/README.md

 Life cell modeling using Kauffman`s NK Automata.

-Defeloped in Eclipse with PyDev and Qt
+Developed in Eclipse with PyDev and Qt